craig-osterhout/docs/content/guides/django.md

 - You have installed the latest version of [Docker Desktop](/get-started/get-docker.md).
 - Python does not need to be installed on your local machine.
 You'll use a container to initialize the project.

+> [!TIP]
-> **New to Docker?**
+>
+> If you're new to Docker, start with the [Docker
+> basics](/get-started/docker-concepts/the-basics/what-is-a-container.md) guide
-> Start with the [Docker basics](/get-started/docker-concepts/the-basics/what-is-a-container.md) guide to get familiar with key concepts like images, containers, and Dockerfiles.
+> to get familiar with key concepts like images, containers, and Dockerfiles.

 ---